The Oldest Evidence Of Beer Production Has Been Discovered In Israel

 The Stanford University study involving an international team of scientists analyzed residues found on mortars used by the semi-nomadic Natufians.
 These mortars were discovered by the group near a graveyard site called the Raqefet Cave, located in the Carmel Mountains near Haifa, Israel.
 The Natufians were known to have lived in the Levant between the Paleolithic and the Neolithic periods.

-According to the Stanford News researchers analyzed “residual remains of starch and microscopic plant particles known as phytolith, which are typical in the transformation of wheat and barley to booze.”
+According to the Stanford News, researchers analyzed “residual remains of starch and microscopic plant particles known as phytolith, which are typical in the transformation of wheat and barley to booze.”

 The study was led by Li Liu, a professor of Chinese archaeology at Stanford.
 Liu now believes this study has revealed the oldest recorded evidence of beer making in the world.